Burton Historical Collection

 Location

-The Burton Historical Collection room is located on the first floor of the Main Library.
-View on Main Library Floor Map.
+The Burton Historical Collection (BHC) is located on the first floor of the Main Library (5201 Woodward Ave).

 Contact